Death of Corrie McKeague: Police costs

 By December 2017, Suffolk Police revealed that the inquiry had cost more than £1.2 million as of July 2017, more than 1,400 tonne of earth and waste had been sorted in the second search at the landfill and that they had assessed over 2,000 hours of CCTV imagery.
 By January 2018, the total cost of the search was £2.1 million; with Suffolk Police having an annual budget of £122 million.
 The search for McKeague, officially known as Operation Phonetic, was revealed to have been the most expensive Suffolk Police operation in the ten years between 2009 and 2019.

 Peter Aldous, the Conservative MP for the Waveney Constituency, petitioned Parliament in February 2018 to back a proposal to refund the Suffolk Constabulary for their costs in the Corrie McKeague disappearance.
 Effectively, this would mean the Home Office 'reimbursing' the police with £2.15 million to cover the amount spent in searching for McKeague.
 Aldous described the McKeague inquiry and the necessity to police football matches in Suffolk as "a very difficult science as events will take place that you can never predict".

 In March 2018, after spending an estimated £2.15 million on the search, a special application to the UK government had been made because of the cost involved into the disappearance of McKeague, to which the government granted a special payment of £800,000.

 Inquest

 In November 2020 it was announced that a full inquest would be conducted into McKeague's death, after a request by the family.
 The inquest began on 7 March 2022 at Suffolk Coroner's Court in Ipswich.
-It finished on 22 March 2022, concluding that McKeague had died after climbing into a commercial waste bin, which was then tipped into a waste lorry.
+It finished on 22 March 2022, concluding that McKeague had died after climbing into a commercial waste bin, which was then tipped into a bin lorry.
 In a narrative conclusion, jurors said he had died, at about 04:20 BST, in Bury St Edmunds, as a result of "compression asphyxia in association with multiple injuries".
 His death "was contributed to by impaired judgement due to alcohol consumption".